WHAT IS SIN & WHY IS IT SO BAD?

 OUR HOPE & WHAT YOU CAN EXPECT IN YOUR NEW LIFE AS A CHRISTIAN...

-The blessings are infinite to know that God is your Savior, Lord, King, Shepherd and Friend.
+If you've turned from your sin, turned to God and called out to Christ in faith for eternal forgiveness, the blessings are infinite to know that God is your Savior, Lord, King, Shepherd, and Friend.

 If you have surrendered to Jesus and have become a Christian, please share this good news with us so we can help you take that next step in equipping you in your lifelong journey of being a follower (Disciple) of Jesus Christ.
 If you would like to talk with someone about becoming a Christian, or if you have any questions... simply get in touch with us Here